time-link/timelink-py/docs/som_pom_mapping.rst

 How translation between SOM and POM works
 -----------------------------------------

-Timelink contains a set of basic entities: sources, acts, persons, objects, attributes and relations.
-For an example such as the previous one to work, Timelink needs to know the correspondence between the Kleio notation and the relational database tables as well as how to infer values like gender and kin relations.
+Timelink contains a set of basic entities: *sources*, *acts*, *persons*, *objects*, *attributes* and *relations*.
+For an example such as the previous one to work, Timelink needs to know the correspondence between the Kleio notation and the relational database tables, as well as how to infer values like gender and kin relations.

 Terminology note